The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Theoretical framework

+Multiple structures can be considered jointly: we call a \textit{system} a collection of structures of interest.
+The term alludes to the notion of \textit{value systems}: collections of norms that subjects internalize through attunement, compliance, and conformity~\cite{larsen-being-human}.
+Within our framework, we ask how attuned a string is to a system, that is, how much it exhibits the structures that define the system.
+We define the \textbf{system attunement} (or \textbf{system fit}) as the vector of structure scores.

-To enable easy comparisons, we define operators\footnote{While system compliance is formulated as a \textit{vector}, this generalizes to other structures with appropriate operators.
-See \ref{app:implementing-other}.} that aggregate compliance into scalar \textbf{system scores} and \textbf{difference scores}:
+To enable easy comparisons, we define operators that aggregate score into scalar system attunements and difference scores using the dimension-normalized $\ell_2$ norm\footnote{More generally, we can define operators $\|\cdot\|_\xsystem$ and $\|\cdot\|_\xorientation$ that aggregate vectors into scalars.
+While system attunement is formulated as a vector, this generalizes to other structures with appropriate operators.
+See \ref{app:implementing-other}.}: